 / model 3 install

 The Model 3 is the most common Tesla on TeslaLockSound's install funnel.
-Boombox works on every Model 3 from 2017 onward as long as software is on 2023.44.25 or newer.
+Boombox works on Model 3 units built September 2019 or later, once the car is on the Holiday Update (software 2023.44 or newer).
 The only platform shift is the 2024+ Highland refresh, which moved the front data ports to USB-C only.

 Quick spec